MartinStokroos/TrueRMS/README.md

 # True RMS Library for Arduino
 This repository contains the *TrueRMS* C++ library for Arduino.
 With this library it is possible to determine the average value and the *rms* (root mean square) or *effective* value of a signal.
 With this library it is also possible to calculate the (vector)power from both, a voltage and a current signal.
-The voltage and the voltage representation of a current, can be measured with the ADC, using appropriate input circuitry for  scaling the measured quantity down to a 0-5V range suitable for the Arduino ADC.
+The voltage and the voltage representation of a current, can be measured with the ADC, using appropriate input circuitry for scaling the measured quantity down to a 0-5V range, suitable for the Arduino ADC.
 This library uses a simple method for scaling the units just by setting the full scale peak-to-peak value of the ac input signal.
 The library is easy portable to other platforms.

-## Functionality
+## Function
 The following library classes are implemented::

 * `Average`